-Last year I took part in the ‘Howloween’ Blog Hop.
-Unfortunately, owing to an update of my site I’ve lost that particular post, but I did note the contents.
 When discussing all things unnerving, it occurred to me there are many things ‘scary’ about writing.
 One of those is the fear there will come a day when someone devours all the plot bunnies.
 Often the writer struggles to kick the furry little blighters back because they’re rampaging and demanding attention as much as any zombie on the march for brains.
-I’m sure my bunnies have nasty sharp teeth and claws — they sure enjoy nipping at my ankles — but many ask the question: where do they come from?
+I’m sure my bunnies have nasty sharp teeth and claws — they sure enjoy nipping at my ankles — but many ask: where do they come from?
 So let’s concentrate on the scary ‘how’ and ‘howl’ of plots.
 How does one make the magic happen?

 I doubt there’s a writer in existence who won’t one day be asked, “Where do you get your ideas?”
 There is no spell book.
 No magic shop one can go to.
-Authors wish there were, but in some ways ideas are conjured up out of thin air.
-A writer is someone who can connect two or more seemingly dissociated events, can play the ‘what if’ game, and maybe add an extra twist.
+Authors wish there were, but in some ways we conjure ideas up out of thin air.
+A writer is someone who can connect two or more seemingly dissociated events, can play the ‘what if’ game, and perhaps add an extra twist.